What We Do

 Our classes are small, our lectures and labs are taught by research faculty, and we stress the importance of one-on-one interaction between students and faculty.
 Our faculty provide a supportive and rigorous intellectual environment, encourage a candid rapport with students, and acknowledge and nurture each student's individual goals.

 FOLLOW THE BIOLOGY DEPARTMENT ON SOCIAL MEDIA:

-Students have the opportunity to conduct research with faculty on a variety of topics such as molecular biology, developmental biology, behavioral ecology, neuroscience, nutrition, evolutionary ecology, endocrinology, plant ecology, and microbiology.
+Students have the opportunity to conduct research with faculty on a variety of topics such as molecular and cell biology, developmental biology, behavioral ecology, neuroscience, nutrition, evolutionary ecology, endocrinology, plant ecology, and microbiology.
 Faculty and students have collaborated on groundbreaking research in such areas as nitrogen availability in Adirondack Mountain watersheds, light pollution effects on salamanders, novel melanin producing bacteria, antibiotic-induced damage to the inner ear, endocrine disorders in mice, and the use of water treatment residuals in greenhouse production.
 Many students have received grants and fellowships to support their own research.
-Students are encouraged to publish their research in national and international journals.
+Students present their research at national and international conferences.
+They are encouraged to publish their research in peer-reviewed journals with their faculty research mentors.

 "...to expand and enrich the total educational experience of students majoring in or interested in biology."
 (Asa Gray Biological Society Charter)

 All Biology majors are urged to become members of the Asa Gray Biological Society, named for the famous medical doctor and botanist Asa Gray.
 This is a faculty supported, student-run organization that expands and enriches the educational experience for students interested in biology.
 The student members organize many service, social, and special events including: